ndd21/PHYS281/docs/glossary.md

 A variable in Python is a named object (or named class instance), e.g., in `x = 2.9` a variable called `x` has been created that pointed to the `float` number object `2.9`.

+## Virtual environment

+A virtual environment is an isolated environment used for Python projects.
+It can have a specific version of Python and specific versions of various packages as required for the project.
+These are isolated and independent from any versions of the packages that may be installed globally on the computer.

 ## Whitespace